jarred104/ETL_NBA_Project/README.md

 ![alt text](https://raw.githubusercontent.com/jarred104/ETL_NBA_Project/master/unidecode.png)

 Our DRAYMOND data came to us from FiveThirtyEight in a pretty much ready-to-use CSV.
-The analysis article included a link to the Github repository where the CSV lives:  https://github.com/fivethirtyeight/data/tree/master/nba-draymond.
+The analysis article included a link to the GitHub repository where the CSV lives:  https://github.com/fivethirtyeight/data/tree/master/nba-draymond.
 This CSV includes six years of data for each player.

 We knew that in order to connect the DRAYMOND data with the six years of player data, we would have to build a intermediary table that held only unique player IDs and player names.
-We constructed this using the player IDs from the player statistics data, importing the player_id, player_lastname, and player_firstname columns for all six years into Jupyter Notebook and eliminating duplicates to have a single set of all unique Player IDs (see here:  https://github.com/jarred104/ETL_NBA_Project/blob/master/)
+We constructed this using the player IDs from the player statistics data, importing the player_id, player_lastname, and player_firstname columns for all six years into Jupyter Notebook and eliminating duplicates to have a single set of all unique Player IDs (see here:  https://github.com/jarred104/ETL_NBA_Project/blob/master/NBA_player_id.ipynb).

 ### Database Loading
 With a total of seven clean CSVs in-hand, we were then ready to load them into a database.
 Before doing so, we first discussed the best course of action to join our data to make the tables as user-friendly as possible.
 Our first step in doing this was to create a diagram using quickdatabasediagrams.com (see below or here:  https://github.com/jarred104/ETL_NBA_Project/blob/master/ETL_NBA_Project_Diagram.png).